sedouard/flocker/docs/using/tryflocker.rst

 .. code-block:: console

-	you@laptop:~$ flocker-deploy deployment-node2.yml fig.yml
+	you@laptop:~$ flocker-deploy http://172.16.255.250/ deployment-node2.yml fig.yml

-The Redis container and its volume have now both been moved to the second host.
+The container on the Redis server and its volume have now both been moved to the second host.
 Flocker has maintained its link to the web application on the first host.

 Visit http://172.16.255.250/ (or the IP of the first host that you are using).
 You will see the visit count is still persisted.